Elvira Krasnobaeva: 2024

 In 2024, she made her senior debut at Miss Valentine, winning silver in the all-around, silver in the hoop final and bronze in the ribbon final.
 On March 23, she won gold in the all-around at her first World Cup in Athens.
 In the apparatus finals, she won gold with hoop, and silver with clubs and ribbon.
 At her next World Cup in Baku, she won the silver medal in the all-around and was one of only two gymnasts (along with Darja Varfolomeev) to qualify for every event final.
 She won another silver in the ribbon final.

 In early May, she won the silver all-around medal at the Bulgarian national championships behind Stiliana Nikolova.
 Later that month, she competed at the 2024 European Championships with her teammates Nikolova and Boryana Kaleyn, with whom she won the gold medal in the Team event.
 She took 7th place in the clubs final and won the bronze medal in the ribbon final.
-On June 15-16, she competed at the Brno Grand Prix in the Czech Republic and won gold in the all-around, ribbon and ball as well as silver with clubs and bronze with hoop.
+On June 15–16, she competed at the Brno Grand Prix in the Czech Republic and won gold in the all-around, ribbon and ball as well as silver with clubs and bronze with hoop.

 In October, Krasnobaeva announced that she would no longer compete for Bulgaria.
 The Bulgarian Rhythmic Gymnastics Federation ruled that she would be required to pay compensation due to breaking her contract with them.
 Krasnobaeva said that she would be representing Armenia in the future and that she was changing countries because her family was moving to Russia and she needed to represent a country that would allow her to train there.

 Less than two months later, the Armenian federation said they were no longer working with her, citing disrespectful behavior toward the coaches in training, and claimed they had not been repaid the money invested in her training.
 Her mother disputed how much the federation had provided and said that the coaches had unreasonably high demands of Krasnobaeva given that she had not trained for several months.
 The International Gymnastics Federation has not yet approved her change of nationality.

 In December, Krasnobaeva returned to training at her first club, "Zhemchuzhina" St. Petersburg, where she began gymnastics as a child.
 She represented the club when she took part in a gala show, "Sky Grace", organized by Olympic champion Alina Kabaeva, which was her first appearance performing gymnastics since leaving Bulgaria.
+Irina Zenovka choreographed her new routines for 2025.